-March 2, 2021
+April 28, 2021

-On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, our clinician partners - including more than 270,000 affiliated physicians, 2 million nurses and other caregivers - and the 43,000 health care leaders who belong to our professional membership groups, the AHA appreciates the opportunity to submit for the record our comments regarding the importance of the future of telehealth.
-During the COVID-19 pandemic, telehealth has provided a critical way for patients to continue to access needed care.
+On behalf of our nearly 5,000 member hospitals, health systems and other health care organizations, our clinician partners - including more than 270,000 affiliated physicians, 2 million nurses and other caregivers - and the 43,000 health care leaders who belong to our professional membership groups, the American Hospital Association (AHA) appreciates the opportunity to submit for the record our comments regarding the importance of the future of telehealth.
+During the COVID-19 pandemic, telehealth has provided a critical way for patients to continue accessing needed care.
 We greatly appreciate the flexibilities implemented during the public health emergency, as they have allowed hospitals and health systems to care for patients in the safety of their own homes.

 The increased use of telehealth since the start of the public health emergency (PHE) is producing high-quality outcomes for patients, closing longstanding workforce gaps and those that arose as a result of an overwhelmed, hardworking provider workforce, and protecting access for patients too vulnerable to risk infection.
 This shift in care delivery could outlast the PHE if the appropriate statutory and regulatory framework is established.
-We urge Congress to consider how to ensure these flexibilities remain for patients and health care providers beyond the PHE.
+We urge Congress to consider how to ensure these flexibilities could remain in place for patients and health care providers beyond the PHE.